 Eni promotes the creation of an inclusive working environment that enhances diversity of all kinds: cultural, ethnic, gender, age, sexual orientation and disabled people.

 Eni believes that diversity, in all senses, is a strength and a value to be defended and promoted both within the company and in all its relationships with its stakeholders.
-Particular attention is given to the development of local people; to achieve this goal planning and recruitment processes have been put in place to provide a more uniform global management, and collaboration with universities has been strengthened to select young graduates in the countries in which we operate.
+Particular attention is given to the development of local people; to achieve this goal recruitment and professional development of our people processes have been put in place to provide uniform global management.
+Collaboration with universities has been strengthened to select young graduates in the Countries in which Eni is present.